LokeSonne/IonicOnIE/README.md

 }
 ```

-And wrap any ion-title like so:
+And wrap any ion-title element like so:

 ```
 <div class="FlexContainerWrapper">
   <div class="FlexContainer">
     <ion-title>
-      Åbne ordrer
+       Centered Title Text
     </ion-title>
   </div>
 </div>